xuqi2024/openflexure-microscope/docs/basic_optics_module.md

 # Assemble the basic optics module

-The imaging optics for this version of the microscope consist of an the Raspberry pi camera and the lens from the camera.
-To create a microscope the wide angle lens is reversed and separated from the camera.
+The imaging optics for this version of the microscope consist of a Raspberry pi camera and the lens from the camera.
+To create a microscope, the wide angle lens is reversed and separated from the camera.
 This makes quite a good microscope objective with a field of view about 400μm across and a resolution of around 2μm.

 {{BOM}}